![]() |

 Dorgan stories.

-Kline and later agents
+Adelbert Kline and

-original typescript
+the original typescript

-(titled “A New Game
+New Game for Dorgan”),

-was eventually donated
+and it was eventually

-to Cross Plains Library.
+Plains Library.

-In OAK’s logs
+In OAK’s

-the title is originally
+logs the title is

-"A New Game for Costigan",
+originally "A New Game for Costigan",

-then "Costigan" is
+then "Costigan"

-struck out and "Dorgan"
+is struck out and "Dorgan"

-is written above it,
+is written above

-along with "Patrick Ervin".
+it, along with "Patrick

 manuscript